The Miracle We Met

 The Miracle We Met (Korean: 우리가 만난 기적) is a 2018 South Korean television series starring Kim Myung-min, Kim Hyun-joo, Ra Mi-ran, Ko Chang-seok and Joseph Lee.
-It aired from April 2 to May 29, 2018, on KBS2's Mondays and Tuesdays at 22:00 (KST) time slot.
+It aired on KBS2 from April 2 to May 29, 2018, every Monday and Tuesday at 22:00 (KST).

 Synopsis

 An ordinary man dies in a car crash, but his spirit awakes inside another man with the same name and age but an entirely different background.
 He becomes the head of two families and agonizes over his two different wives.